-A designated primary isolation area will be used for students and staff who are symptomatic, located in the wrestling room.

-- Symptomatic students will remain at school until a designated adult can pick them up. - Staff will be assigned to supervise students who are symptomatic, and will need to maintain at least six feet of distance and wear full PPE including mask, faceshield, gloves and gown. - Secondary isolation areas may be identified as needed. - Logs must be maintained for every student who enters the health room, regardless of whether they are treated or sent home.
-Logs will include: - o Name of student - o Reported symptoms/reason for health room visit - o Action taken - Staff and students who are ill will be sent home. - If exhibiting COVID symptoms they will be recommended for testing from their regular physician.
-If testing positive they should remain home for 14 days. - A Communicable Disease response policy is in place, and was developed by our school nurse in conjunction with the CCPH. - Any students isolated, or sent home for COVID symptoms will be recorded and monitored for review by CCPH.
+- A designated primary isolation area will be used for students and staff who are symptomatic. - Symptomatic students will remain at school until a designated adult can pick them up. - Staff will be assigned to supervise students who are symptomatic, and will need to maintain at least six feet of distance and wear facial coverings. - Secondary isolation areas may be identified as needed. - Logs must be maintained for every student who enters the health room, regardless of whether they are treated or sent home.
+Logs will include: - o Name of student - o Reported symptoms/reason for health room visit o Action taken - Staff and students who are ill will be sent home. - If exhibiting COVID symptoms they will be recommended for testing from their regular physician.
+If testing positive they should remain home for 14 days. - A Communicable Disease response policy is in place, and was developed by our school nurse in conjunction with the CCPH - Any students isolated, or sent home for COVID symptoms will be recorded and monitored for review by CCPH.